ErikWegner/homecontrol-ui/server/README.md

 ### Environment variables

+`HCS_MQTT_CLIENT_ID` mqtt client id.
+Must be unique across all clients connected to the same server.

 `HCS_PERF_CHANNELBUFSIZE` controls the number of messages that are held in an internal queue.
 Increase if more concurrent web clients are connected.